 The cost to the Mexican immigration office this time was 4,413 pesos for my wife to get temporary residency, 5,879 pesos for me to get permanent residency in Mexico.
-That works out to $221 and $294 at 20 to the dollar.
+That works out to $221 and $294 at 20 to the dollar, the latter a pretty cheap permanent resident visa price compared to most countries in the world.
 We came with a driver this time to avoid the bus in Covid times and he took us to the bank where we had to pay those amounts to a specified account and return with the receipt.

 We just had one little glitch where we found out we had submitted the wrong form online and needed to send a slightly different other one.
 No problem though because there’s an internet café across from the San Miguel de Allende immigration office.
 We went there, submitted it, printed it, and made a couple copies of something else they requested.
 That was it.
 We just waited a while, then individually went into an office to get our photos taken and leave fingerprints.
 They have a card printer right in that office, so we were in and out the same day, Curp cards in hand.
 After about four hours total in the office, we are now legal residents of Mexico!

 It pays to do this at an office where they are computerized and the staffers know what they’re doing.
 We avoided Leon, a city that is closer, because we heard they’re not very organized and we would have to come back another day to finish.
 From what I see online, it will be smooth sailing in any beach resort area where lots of foreigners live or in a big city like the capital or Guadalajara.
 In theory you could get it done anywhere: your address is not on the Mexican resident card anyway.
 It’s a national ID, not a state one.